OpenSDP/sdp_cte_pdp_extension/README.md

 This tool contains code and instructions to
 - transform your PDP Analysis-Ready Files into the appropriate data structure for our analysis purpose; we will call this step "Make Data"
-- use these transformed datasets to create relevant graphs and tables featured in the [CTE Diagnostic Toolkit](https://sdp.cepr.harvard.edu/sdp-cte-diagnostic-toolkit); we will call this step "Make Report"
+- use these transformed datasets to create relevant graphs and tables featured in the [SDP-CTE Diagnostic Toolkit](https://sdp.cepr.harvard.edu/sdp-cte-diagnostic-toolkit); we will call this step "Make Report"

 Given the PDP Analysis-Ready Files follow a standardized, predictable format, the code is meant to be as close to plug-and-play as possible.
 This readme provides instructions on how to set up the tool with your own data and parameters, and where to adjust the code if needed.

-At the time of this writing the PDP Analysis Ready files do not contain information on student pathways, a core dimension of the CTE diagnostic.
+At the time of this writing the PDP Analysis-Ready files do not contain information on student pathways, a core dimension of the SDP-CTE diagnostic.
 To address this, this tool includes a data entry step aimed at combining student pathway data with data from your PDP Analysis-Ready Files; we will call this step "Enter Data".
 This readme also provides instructions on how to enter and label your student pathway data before running the analyses.

 ## Contents: What kind of analyses and insights can I expect from this tool?

 This repository contains an example of the graphs and tables generated by this tool in the [ReportDemo.md](ReportDemo.md).
-The sections of the report mirror those of the CTE Diagnostic.
+The sections of the report mirror those of the SDP-CTE Diagnostic.
 It also adds a few dimensions for the analysis, leveraging the specificity and richness of the data available in the PDP Analysis-Ready Files.

 Specifically, the sections are